-This airworthiness code is applicable to very light rotorcraft (helicopters) with maximum certified takeoff weights not exceeding 600 kg which:
+These certification specifications are applicable to very light rotorcraft (helicopters) with maximum certified take-off weights not exceeding 600 kg which:

 - (a) Are of a simple design. - (b) Are designed to carry not more than two occupants. - (c) Are not powered by turbine and/or rocket engines. - (d) Are restricted to VFR day operations.